davecoffin/nativescript-filterable-listpicker/README.md

 ### Use as Autocomplte
 You can use nativescript-filterable-list-picker as autocomplete from your backend server or third party provider like `Google Place API` please see demo
+If you bind source before use `autocomplete` function this resources will be cloned and until the `TextField` is empty the Filterable-listpicker wil be populated with that resources, if you write then the autocomplete take the relay.
 ```ts
 let API_KEY = "__YOUR_GOOGLE_API_KEY";